Sky Sports F1: Support races

 Sky Sports takes the FOM-provided world feed commentary for Formula 2 and Formula 3.
-Commentators include Alex Jacques, Alex Brundle and Harry Benjamin.
-Previously, Jacques has been joined by 2012 GP2 champion Davide Valsecchi for F2 events.
+Commentators include Chris McCarthy and Alex Brundle Previously, Jacques has been joined by 2012 GP2 champion Davide Valsecchi for F2 events.
 Johnny Herbert, Rosanna Tennant and Alice Powell have also previously reported or commentated on Formula 2 and Formula 3.

-Other Racing Series broadcast on Sky Sports F1
+Other racing series broadcast on Sky Sports F1

 IndyCar

 Sky Sports F1 aired the opening round of the 2012 IndyCar Series.
 The IndyCar Series moved to BT Sport in 2013, but returned to Sky Sports F1 in 2019 under a new contract by Sky's new owner Comcast, which held the U.S. domestic rights to the series via NBC Sports until 2024.
 Sky Sports F1 has shown live every race in the IndyCar calendar since 2019, with a combination of original American broadcast commentary and additional UK-based commentary.
 IndyCar coverage continued on Sky Sports F1 for 2025, including the IndyNXT support series.